-“Organizations need a big data solution to enable them to survive in a rapidly expanding and increasingly competitive market where the sources and the requirements to store data are growing at exponential rate.”
+"Organizations need a big data services to enable them to survive in a rapidly expanding and increasingly competitive market where the sources and the requirements to store data are growing at exponential rate."

 Moreover these organizations are looking at solutions to store complex unstructured data which do not have predetermined schemas.
 Big data solutions do not force a schema onto the stored data.
 Rather you can store almost any type of structured, semi-structured, or unstructured data and then apply a suitable schema when you query this data.
 Big data solutions store the data in its raw format and apply a schema only when the data is read, which preserves all information within the data.
 This is directly in contrast to the way your existing traditional database does it.

 Data magnitude determination

 Now, let’s determine if your data is big enough.
 In 1997, the first documented use of the term “big data” appeared in a paper by scientists at NASA, describing the problem they had with visualization (i.e. computer graphics) as one that “provides an interesting challenge for computer systems: data sets are generally quite large, taxing the capacities of main memory, local disk, and even remote disk.
 We call this the problem of big data.
 When data sets do not fit in main memory (in core), or when they do not fit even on local disk, the most common solution is to acquire more resources.”
 Though it was a very vague definition which gradually led us to a more refined one given by Wikipedia today, their reasons to shift to additional resources should be the primary basis of your problem statement.